 To do this work, we must stay open to our discomfort.
 The therapeutic process offers us a good model for allyship.
-Read our most recent blog post about it.
 We must not be afraid to be affected by what we’re seeing and experiencing.
 Those who look to us for guidance and healing can only do so if we ourselves are committed to personal growth.

 Mental health professionals have an important role to play as our country grapples with the reality of racial injustice.
 We hope you’ll stand with WILA in our efforts.